Alexander F. Spies

 Oct 2020 - Sep 2025

-PhD in Computer Science, AI London, UK
+PhD in Computer Science (Artificial Intelligence) London, UK

 Thesis: Interpretable Representations in Artificial Neural Networks